Top business motivational speakers for leadership success. Why?

 Self-awareness is key for leaders.
 Employees can be a real challenge to deal with and this can place a huge strain on you.
 You can also feel the heat from above and have immense pressure to perform.
 It can, therefore, become very easy to be pushed across the line and on-the-job triggers can turn you into a nasty aggressive bully.
 And the bigger the power gap is between you and employees, the greater is the chance that you will give in to being abusive.

 According to Frederick Morgeson, a business and management expert at Michigan State University in East Lansing, employees who are good at their jobs typically get promotions and become the new bosses.
 The problem is that the jobs they performed well in before often did not involve any management duties.
 They remain attached to what they did well and tend to become stressed-out micromanagers.

 People in leadership positions need training.
 Not all leaders are well-rounded individuals.
-Instead of ‘growing’ leaders, companies often lack knowledge thereof themselves and assume that when a person was a high achiever in a specific role, that he or she will naturally be a good leader in a management position.
+Instead of ‘growing’ leaders, companies often assume that when a person was a high achiever in a specific role, that he or she will naturally be a good leader in a management position.

 The Peter Principle comes into force here and is a tendency in most organizational hierarchies.
 This principle applies to competent employees who keep on getting promoted until they reach a point where they are no longer competent and no longer will receive a promotion.
 This principle also defines that every position in a given hierarchy will eventually be filled by employees who are not competent enough to fulfill the required job duties.

 If companies can recognize the importance of management training and only then promote those who show promise of fitting in the new job role, this cycle can eventually be broken.